Kosev-Lex/Nyreth-Origin/how to use.md

 You can zoom in and out with the scroll but note, if you save the layout whilst zoomed in, you will be unable to zoom out all the way.
 This is something that will be improved in the next version.
 Once saved though, you are able to load your layout without issue.
 For now, it's best to save layouts from a zoomed out perspective.
+You can also pan by holding button 3.

 If you press the 'Launch LLM' button: